Frequently Asked Questions

 Where is my loved one being taken?

-The deceased is being removed to the Coroner's facility located at 222 W. 39th Avenue, San Mateo.
+Your loved one is being removed to the Coroner's facility located at 222 W. 39th Avenue in San Mateo.

 What do I do now?

 When you feel you are able, you should: